PlanetKiF/kif.github.io/_posts/docs/2021-01-10-managing-the-server.md

 layout: post
 category: documentation
 title: "Managing the Server"
-date: 2021-01-24
+author: "Ciske Busch"
+#date: 2021-01-10
 ---

 How to manage access to your server and how to start, stop and reboot CS:GO.

 Note:

-* This text refers to an installation as described in [Setting up the Server]({% post_url 2021-01-27-setting-up-the-server %}).
+* This text refers to an installation as described in [Setting up the Server]({% post_url docs/2021-01-05-setting-up-the-server %}).
 If your server uses different path names make sure to adjust the information below accordingly.

  * When we talk about the "server" we mean the Linux server which is running the CS:GO "game server".